Druuxd/Discord-Bot/README.md

 # Lurk, the Discord Bot 🤖

-A Discord bot developed in Python to provide information about anime and manga using the MyAnimeList API.
+Lurk is a Discord bot crafted in Python, designed to provide instant access to information about anime and manga using the MyAnimeList API.

 ## Introduction

-I am a very big manga and anime enthusiast and I also use Dicord quite a while.
-I knew about MyAnimeList so I thought to myself "Why not try and make a bot that can easily give me the details about any Anime or Manga that I'm interested in?", and that's the story behin **Lurk**.
+I am a very big Manga and Anime enthusiast and I also use Dicord quite a lot.
+I knew about MyAnimeList so I thought to myself "Why not try and make a bot that can easily give me the details about any Anime or Manga that I'm interested in?", and that's the story behin how I came up with the idea of **Lurk**.

 ## Features

-- Search for details about anime and manga directly from Discord.
+- **Effortless Information Retrieval**: Instantly fetch details about anime and manga directly from Discord.
-- Utilizes the MyAnimeList API to provide accurate and up-to-date information.
+- **Real-time Data**: Utilizes the MyAnimeList API to ensure accurate and up-to-date information.
-- Provides information such as title, rank, mean score, number of episodes/chapters, and status.
+- **Comprehensive Details**: Provides essential information such as title, rank, mean score, episode/chapter count, and status.
-- Scraping with BeautifulSoup, enabling efficient parsing of HTML content.
+- **Efficient Parsing**: Employs BeautifulSoup for efficient parsing of HTML content, ensuring smooth operation.

-## How to Use
+## Getting Started

-1. Invite the bot to your Discord server.
+1. **Invite Lurk**: Add the bot to your Discord server.
-2. Type '?' followed by either 'anime:' or 'manga:' and the title of the anime or manga you want to search for.
+2. **Simple Querying**: Type 'anime:' or 'manga:', followed by the title you're interested in.
-3. The bot will respond with detailed information about the requested anime or manga.
+3. **Instant Response**: Lurk will promptly provide detailed information about the requested anime or manga.

 ## Requirements

+Ensure you have the following dependencies installed:

 - Python 3.x
 - Discord.py